The architecture for Nomad. This describes the customer-facing components and how they connect to provide the functionality in Nomad.

 The wizard allows you to configure commonly used settings.
 The template .mst contains many additional installer properties, but not all of them.
 You should review your requirements and decide which installer properties to modify or add.
 The full list is available in Nomad installer properties.

-Some of the less common settings are described in more detail further below.
+Some less common settings are described in more detail further below.

 Connection to a Configuration Manager site is required even if you only want to use the CDA wizard to create the MST transform files.
 The site must have software distribution features enabled.